 Also, if your business is plagued with legitimate bad reviews online, I am not that kind of a fixer.

 Clients are taken on a case by case basis and only if I am sure I can help you grow.
-If you need to remove a facebook review, I covered that in this post.
+If you need to remove or delete a facebook review, I covered that in this post.